reduxjs/redux-toolkit/docs/rtk-query/comparison.md

 - The [React Query "Comparison" page](https://react-query.tanstack.com/comparison) has an additional detailed feature set comparison table and discussion of capabilities
 - Urql maintainer Phil Pluckthun wrote [an excellent explanation of what a "normalized cache" is and how Urql's cache works](https://kitten.sh/graphql-normalized-caching)
-- The [RTK Query "Cached Data" page](./usage/cached-data.mdx#tradeoffs) has further details on why RTK Query does not implement a normalized cache
+- The [RTK Query "Cache Behavior" page](./usage/cache-behavior.mdx#tradeoffs) has further details on why RTK Query does not implement a normalized cache